RaunakShrivastwa/SaveLife/README.md

 ## Contribution

 Contributions are welcome!
-If you'd like to contribute to HealthHub:
+If you'd like to contribute to SaveLife:
 - Fork the repository.
 - Create a new branch (`git checkout -b feature/awesome-feature`).
 - Make your changes and commit them (`git commit -am 'Add some feature'`).